-- To regularly attend meetings of the Urban Design Review Panel.
-In accepting appointment to the UDRP, the Panel member acknowledges that they have suitable flexibility to attend regularly scheduled Panel meetings. - To know and understand Council policy. - To understand the approval process for land use and development applications and to ensure that Panel commentary is provided within CPAG review timelines. - To conduct a thorough review of submission materials prior to each Panel meeting. - To provide the applicant with impartial, professional advice on proposed designs with respect to improving their impact on the city's physical environment. - To consider, in providing design guidance, the Thirteen Elements of Urban Design as described in the Calgary Municipal Development Plan and set out in Part 4 of this Terms of Reference. - To assist in the recruiting of new Panel members through active promotion of The Panel, its work, and its importance to the design review process at The City of Calgary. - Adjunct members will be willing to be available as requested to participate in the review of items related to their expertise.
+- To regularly attend meetings of the Panel.
+In accepting appointment to the UDRP, the Panel member acknowledges that they have suitable flexibility to attend regularly scheduled Panel meetings. - To know and understand Council policy. - To understand the approval process for land use and development applications and to ensure that Panel commentary is provided within CPAG review timelines. - To conduct a thorough review of submission materials prior to each Panel meeting. - To provide the applicant with impartial, professional advice on proposed designs with respect to improving their impact on the city's physical environment.

+- To consider, in providing design guidance, the Elements of Urban Design as described in the Calgary Municipal Development Plan and set out in Part 6 of this Terms of Reference. - To assist in the recruiting of new Panel members through active promotion of The Panel, its work, and its importance to the design review process at The City of Calgary.